koskenni/twol/docs/intro.rst

 Simplified two-level model
 ==========================

-.. note:: The twol.py program is still under development and so is this documentation
+.. note:: The twol package is still under development and so is this documentation

 The morphological two-level model dates back to [koskenniemi1983]_ and is characterized by the descritpion of phonological or morphophonological alternations as a direct relation between the